Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/README.md

 ### AI Engine Training

-If you are new with AI Engine, the following training courses can help you understand the architechure and design flow.
+If you are new to AI Engine, take these training courses to understand the architecture and design flow:

 - [Designing with Versal AI Engine 1: Architecture and Design Flow](https://xilinxprod-catalog.netexam.com/Search?searchText=Designing+with+Versal+AI+Engine+1)
 - [Designing with Versal AI Engine 2: Graph Programming with AI Engine Kernels](https://xilinxprod-catalog.netexam.com/Search?searchText=Designing+with+Versal+AI+Engine+2)